rajshah4/image_keras/README.md

 You can skip using a docker container, but make sure to have tensorflow and keras installed on your machine.

 #### Install Tensorflow/Keras for R
 The notebook for R includes the commands for installing a local copy of tensorflow and keras on your machine.
+For more background on using R and Keras, take a look at my [blog post](https://datascienceplus.com/deep-learning-with-r/).

 #### Download the data
 There are two major sources of data for this notebook: